-Four Thai boys rescued from cave; dive operation to resume Monday
+Four Thai boys saved from cave as rescue postponed until morning

 As night fell, the operation to rescue the remaining eight boys - some as young as 11 and weak swimmers - and their coach was called off until Monday morning.

-“Today we managed to rescue and send back four children to Chiang Rai Prachanukrua Hospital safely,” the head of the rescue operation, Narongsak Osottanakorn, said at a news conference.
+“Today we managed to rescue and send back four children to Chiang Rai Prachanukrua Hospital safely,” the head of the rescue operation, Narongsak Osottanakorn, told a news conference. “...
+It’s a big success of all teams.
+We have thousands of people helping us with the operation.”

-The rescue teams needed about 10 hours to prepare for their next operation, involving about 90 divers in total, 50 of them from foreign countries, he said.
+The rescue teams now needed at least 10 hours to prepare for their next operation, involving about 90 divers in total, 50 of them from foreign countries, he said.

 A helicopter flew the four boys to the nearby city of Chiang Rai, where they were taken by ambulance to hospital.